aws-samples/aws-serverless-cicd-workshop/workshop/content/buildpipe/pipeascode/buildspec/_index.en.md

 weight = 30
 +++

-A buildspec file is a series of commands in YAML format that CodeBuild executes to build your application.
+A **Buildspec File** is a series of commands in YAML format that CodeBuild executes to build your application.
 This file is placed in the root folder of a SAM application and CodeBuild will automatically find it and run it during build time.

 In your Cloud9 editor, create a new file named `buildspec.yml` in the root (top level) of the _sam-app_ directory by right clicking on the `sam-app` folder and selecting New file.